lucacrippa88/watson-telegram-bot/README.md

 A customer could need to gather information on the product he's looking at.
 By introducing a Watson Visual Recognition integration, your Virtual Assistant can be able to send information about a product in a picture taken on the shop.

 - Create a Visual Recognition service on IBM Cloud
-- Connect the Visual Regognition service to the main Node-RED application and restage it
+- Connect the Visual Recognition service to the main Node-RED application and restage it
+- ...

 ### Videos

-Almost 2 videos are coming (Italian).
+Almost 5 videos are coming (Italian).

 ## Notes